Unlikely Canned Tuna Enthusiast Nick Jonas Shared His

-Welcome to Celebrity Chef, a Refinery29 column where we embark on culinary missions to find, make, and try recipes and food hacks from our favorite stars.
-No flavor combination is too wacky, no tip or trick too bold, and no questionable creation goes un-tasted.
+Welcome to Celebrity Chef, a Refinery29 column where we embark on culinary missions to find, make, and try recipes and food hacks from our favourite stars.
+No flavour combination is too wacky, no tip or trick too bold, and no questionable creation goes un-tasted.

-You may recognize Nick Jonas as the youngest member of the now disbanded music group, the Jonas Brothers.
-But if you've followed the former boyband heartthrob into adulthood (his solo career), you'll also recognize him as a canned tuna enthusiast.
+You may recognise Nick Jonas as the youngest member of the now disbanded music group, the Jonas Brothers.
+But if you've followed the former boyband heartthrob into adulthood (his solo career), you'll also recognise him as a canned tuna enthusiast.
 “I’ve been a tuna enthusiast for a long time now.
 And it’s something that not a lot of people understand — it’s sort of a niche market these days.
 A lot of people are heading towards the prepackaged, pre-made stuff,” Jonas revealed in his April 4 Instagram story (featured above) detailing with thought, passion, and careful precision, exactly how he makes tuna salad.
-The recipe tutorial lasts an entire four minutes and 45 seconds and features the musician in what we presume is his kitchen wearing post-workout gear.
-It kicks off with the self-generated response, “The answer is yes, I did do shoulders and back today."

 Advertisement

-Was this video an odd and unexpected source of culinary instruction?
+The recipe tutorial lasts an entire four minutes and 45 seconds, features the musician in what we presume is his kitchen wearing post-workout gear, and kicks off with the self-generated response, “The answer is yes, I did do shoulders and back today."
+Was it an odd and unexpected source of culinary instruction?
 Yes.
-Do I like tuna salad?
+Do I like Tuna Salad?
 No. Did I join Jonas on his "Tuna Adventure"?
 Absolutely.
-"What you want to do is have that personal connection with your tuna, and that’s what we’re doing here today.
-I’m glad that you’re on this journey with me,” the singer of the catchy pop tune "Jealous," crooned.
+The singer of catchy pop tune "Jealous" spoke, "what you want to do is have that personal connection with your tuna, and that’s what we’re doing here today.
+I’m glad that you’re on this journey with me.”
 I believed him, and decided to join him on said journey.

 I'd never felt excited to make tuna salad in my life, but the tutorial from Jonas completely turned around my tuna apathy — although I still wouldn't go so far as to call myself a true enthusiast.
 I took my last few bites while the singer's sendoff played out, "Thank you so much for joining me, I’m going to get involved in this.
 I’ll see yah next time for Tuna Adventures with Nick."
 I can only hope that there will indeed be a next time — thank you, Nick Jonas.